willnearn/job_scheduling/README.md

 # Job Scheduling
 This repo will help automate the schedule-making process at Heavenly Hawaiian Coffee Farm
 # Overview:
-- Workers rate each of the jobs that they can work 1-10 for each day of the week
+- Workers rate each of the jobs that they can work 1 (worst) to 10 (best) for each day of the week
 - Managers rate each of the workers on which jobs they want the workers to fill for each day of the week
 - Workers can specify a different number of off days that they want
 - Workers can also specify that they want to be off with someone / don't want to be off with someone during the week (although this is discouraged; it can overdefine the problem, which means that there's no solution)